 BSL 1 - is suitable for work involving well-characterized agents not known to consistently cause disease in immunocompetent adult humans and present minimal potential hazard to laboratory personnel and the environment.
+Work is typically conducted on open bench tops using standard microbiological practices.
+Special containment or facility design is not required, but may be used as determined by appropriate risk assessment.
+Laboratory personnel receive specific training in the procedures conducted in the laboratory and are supervised by a scientist with training in microbiology or a related science.

 BSL 4 - is required for work with dangerous and exotic agents that pose a high risk of aerosol-transmitted laboratory infections and life-threatening disease.
 BSL-4 laboratories are not allowed at Stony Brook University.